rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 ## The traditional Header Interface

 A *[Header Interface](https://martinfowler.com/bliki/HeaderInterface.html)* defines the entire public interface of a class, making them quite easy to define.
-If you need the abstraction you just pull all public behaviour into an interface and supply a different implementation for the behaviour it defines.
+If you need the abstraction you just pull all public behaviour into an interface and supply an implementation for the behaviour it defines.

 Let's have a look at an example.
 Say that we are building a Software System for brewing coffee.